Crafting Analytical Rubrics For Higher Education

 Kritik Rubric Repository

-To make our professors' lives easier, we've developed a large repository of sample rubrics that can be used to create activities and conduct online peer review on Kritik.
+To make our professors' lives easier, we've developed a large repository of customizable rubrics that can be used to create activities and conduct online peer review on Kritik.
 The created or edited rubrics can also be saved and added to the rubric library for future use.

 - Ascd. (n.d.).
 Chapter 1.
 What Are Rubrics and Why Are They Important?
 Retrieved from http://www.ascd.org/publications/books/112001/chapters/What-Are-Rubrics-and-Why-Are-They-Important¢.aspx